nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 `basedir/subdir/subsubdir/network-function` and `network-function` packages are different packages because they are in different directories.

 The `REVISION` column indicates the revision of the package.
-- Revisions of `1` or greater indicate released packages.
+- Revisions of `1` or greater indicate released package revisions.
 When a package revision is `Published` it is assigned the next available revision number, starting at `1`.
 In the listing above, the `porch-test.network-function.innerhome` revision of package `network-function` has a revision of `2` and is the latest revision of the package.
 The `porch-test.network-function.outerspace` revision of the package has a revision of `1`.
 If the `porch-test.network-function.innerhome3` revision is published, it will be assigned a revision of `3` and will become the latest package revision.
-- Packages that are not published (packages with a lifecycle status of `Draft` or `Proposed`) have a revision number of `0`.
+- Package revisions that are not published (package revisions with a lifecycle status of `Draft` or `Proposed`) have a revision number of `0`.
 There can be many revisions of a package with revision `0` as is shown with revisions `porch-test.network-function.innerhome3` and `porch-test.network-function.innerhome4` of package `network-function` above.
-- Placeholder packages that point at the head of a git branch or tag have a revision number of `-1`
+- Placeholder package revisions that point at the head of a git branch or tag have a revision number of `-1`

 The `LATEST` column indicates whether the package revision is the latest among the revisions of the same package.
 In the output above, `3` is the latest revision of `basens` package and `1` is the latest revision of `empty` package.

 The `LIFECYCLE` column indicates the lifecycle stage of the package revision, one of: `Draft`, `Proposed`, `Published` or `DeletionProposed`.

-The `WORKSPACENAME` column indicates the workspace name of the package.
-The workspace name is selected by a user when a draft revision is created.
+The `WORKSPACENAME` column indicates the workspace name of a package revision.
+The workspace name is selected by a user when a draft package revision is created.
 The workspace name must be unique among package revisions in the same package.
 A user is free to select any workspace name that complies with the constraints on DNS Subdomain Names specified in [kubernetes rules for naming objects and IDs](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/).